WINTER NEWSLETTER 2014

 Combeaufontaine to Lamarche

-It was a misty start and care was taken along the road.
-The one problem I have today is obtaining enough water and provisions though I manage to get adequate supplies at Jussey.
-After a visit to the Tourist Office and cenotaph I continue into the wilderness without seeing another shop or restaurant.
-It seems as though the place is in a time of its own- devoid of change or the passage of time.
-Only speeding motorsand farm machinery gives it away in an environment where people enjoy their allotments and orchards which have kept them self-sufficient for generations.
-Nearing dusk some youngsters help me obtain water.
+The early morning pattern of mist continues as I dismantle my tent and wander carefully along the road.
+The one problem I face today is obtaining enough water and provisions in these rural parts where it seems that the inhabitants live with a degree of self-sufficiency.
+Passing through numerous communities over the last week I notice allotments, small-holdings and farm shops which open only in the morning; though later today I manage to get adequate supplies at Jussey.
+After obtaining road information from the Tourist Office, I visit the cenotaph which is the most conspicuous so far, revealing the names of the war dead who had fought in great campaigns such as Verdun, Le Marne and the Somme; monuments such as this will be commonplace throughout the remainder of my journey.
+Continuing into the wilderness without seeing another shop or restaurant, I begin to feel as though this countryside is in a time of its own – devoid of change or the passage of time.
+Only speeding motors and farm machinery gives it away in an environment where people enjoy their allotments and orchards which have kept them self-sufficient for generations.
+Nearing dusk some youngsters help me obtain water from a tap by the church.
 Later on course for the final 6km to Lamarche they track me down on bicycles to give me a king size bottle for the night.
 It is as though they know I am facing a tough evening and I am quite taken back by the kindness-it is the highlight of the day- God bless them.

-Lamarche like all that preceded it is a dead place- rundown hotels which are closed-no sign of life any where and on leaving the place I quickly find a quite spot near the woods to pitch for the night.
+Lamarche, like all that precedes it since Jussey, is another dead place – rundown hotels which are closed – no sign of life any where and on leaving the town I quickly find a quite spot near the woods to set up camp for the night.

 Lamarche to Neufchateau